awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-build.md

 `StorageLocation`  <a name="cfn-gamelift-build-storagelocation"></a>
 Information indicating where your game build files are stored\.
 Use this parameter only when creating a build with files stored in an Amazon S3 bucket that you own\.
 The storage location must specify an Amazon S3 bucket name and key\.
 The location must also specify a role ARN that you set up to allow Amazon GameLift to access your Amazon S3 bucket\.
 The S3 bucket and your new build must be in the same Region\.
+When you specify a storage location in Amazon S3, GameLift will report the `SizeOnDisk` as 0\.
+The size of the file can be found in Amazon S3\.
 *Required*: No
 *Type*: [S3Location](aws-properties-gamelift-build-storagelocation.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)